TheLastMillennial/HDPictureViewerConverter2/README.md

   - This will always output files small enough to fit on the calculator (assuming no other files are installed on the calculator)
 3. Stretch to Fit
   - This will force the resolution of the image you provided to 320x240 pixels (the resolution of the calculator screen).
-  - This will prevent any black boarders from showing, however it will not maintain enough detail to be zoomed in on.
+  - This will prevent any black boarders from showing, however the image will be distorted and will not maintain enough detail to be zoomed in on.
   - This will always output files small enough to fit on the calculator (assuming no other files are installed on the calculator)

-You also have a checkbox to enable Verbose Logging which will output much more data to the Message box.

-## Advanced Information Box
-This tells you the resolution of the image you provided, and the resize resolution (if applicable).
+#### Advanced Mode
+This checkbox enables verbose logging as well as some hidden features.

+##### Cleanup Files
+This will delete all .png .8xv .yaml and .lst files from the directory that HD Picture Converter is located in.
+It is useful for cleaning up leftover files if a conversion failed.
+Click Yes to delete files.
+Click No to cancel.

+##### Max Cores
+This is the number of convimg instances that will be launched when converting images.
+The default number is 1 for the options 'Maintain aspect ratio' and 'Stretch to fit'.
+When 'Do not resize image' is selected, the number of CPU cores on your machine will be detected and displayed here.
+More cores results in faster conversion since the work is more split up.
+However, this is only necessary for large images.

+##### Misc.
+Info
+Below the logs there wil be some information about the original image, the image after resizing it, and how many 80*80 pixel squares will be used to represent the picture..
+Note: If you see: "Squares Used: 4x3" Multiply 4 and 3 to get 12.
+Then add 1.
+This is the number of .8xv files that will be generated (13).

+### Information Section
-It also contains the Message box which will output any important information incuding warnings and errors.
-You should always read any text in red or orange.
+This contains the Logs box which will output any important information incuding warnings and errors.
+You should always read any text in red.
+To enable verbose logging, enable [Advanced Mode].

-## Issues:
+## Issues
+### FAQ
+#### I can't find my picture to convert
+* Ensure the picture is a .png file type since that is the preferred type.
+Also make sure you are looking in the correct drive or folder.

+#### Where are converted pictures stored?
+* Click [Find Converted Pictures].
+The files are stored in folders named after the picture you converted.

+#### Not enough space on calculator
+* Delete calculator files by pressing [2nd]>[+]>[2]>[1] and press [del] to delete files.
+* Change the dimensions of the picture to something smaller and try again.
+Alternatively, try a different [Resize Method].

+### Contact
 Report issues to the Github repo: https://github.com/TheLastMillennial/HDPictureViewerConverter2/issues

-## Utilized Programs
+## Dependancies
 This program utilizes convimg, a tool created by MateoConLechuga.
 It is used in the C toolchain for the TI-84 Plus CE.
 Its license is in the `CONVIMG_LICENSE` file.
 You can find the source code for convimg here: https://github.com/mateoconlechuga/convimg All the tools for the C toolchain can be found here: https://github.com/CE-Programming/toolchain